Blackadder Goes Forth, Episode 5&6

 ABOUT Blackadder Goes Forth, Episode 5&6

-Angry that his plans always seem to fall into enemy hands, General Melchett asks Captain Blackadder to “winkle out” the spy he suspects is housed in the hospital.
-Blackadder immediately suspects the patient with the thick German accent and a burning curiosity about troop movements but decides to embark on an extremely thorough (and more importantly: long) investigation as a way of staying out of the trenches.
+We start in General Hospital with General Melchett, angry that his plans always seem to fall into enemy hands, asks Captain Blackadder to “winkle out” the spy he suspects is housed in the hospital.
+Blackadder immediately suspects the patient with the thick German accent and a burning curiosity about troop movements but decides to embark on an extremely thorough, and more importantly – long, investigation as a way of staying out of the trenches.

 Then it’s Goodbyee.
 After years of futile trench warfare, General Melchett gives the order for the “big push”: a suicidal charge across the battlefield towards hundreds of German machine guns.
 Desperate to avoid participating, Captain Blackadder hatches a plan to convince his superiors that he has gone insane and therefore cannot go into combat.